fmoessbauer/drace/HowTo/README.md

 # application should be in .\bin\samples\RelWithDebInfo\
 ```

-*Note: You can also use the provided prebuild version of the ShoppingRush example,
+*Note: You can also use the provided prebuilt version of the ShoppingRush example,
 but as the PDB files contain absolute paths to the source files, the report converter
 might not be able to find them.*